hybridgroup/gocv-site/content/cvscope/_index.md

 While the CVscope program is running you can change the values for `ksize X` and `ksize Y` by adjusting the sliders, and the video will display the current image filter settings in real-time.

 You can also generate the Go code that matches the current image filter settings.
 By pressing the `g` key, the code is output to the command line window where you started CVscope running.
-For example, when running the `blur` command, pressing `g` outputs the following:
+For example, when running the `cvscope blur` command, pressing `g` outputs the following:

     ===============================
     Go code for current filter: